-The IDE memory setting adjusts the memory allocated to Android Studio and applies regardless of the currently loaded project.
-When a project is built and run from within Android Studio, on the other hand, a number of background processes (referred to as daemons) perform the task of compiling and running the app.
-When compiling and running large and complex projects, build time may potentially be improved by adjusting the daemon heap settings.
-Unlike the IDE heap settings, these settings apply only to the current project and can only be accessed when a project is open in Android Studio.
+The IDE heap size setting adjusts the memory allocated to Android Studio and applies regardless of the currently loaded project.
+On the other hand, when a project is built and run from within Android Studio, a number of background processes (referred to as daemons) perform the task of compiling and running the app.
+When compiling and running large and complex projects, build time could be improved by adjusting the daemon heap settings.
+Unlike the IDE heap settings, these daemon settings apply only to the current project and can only be accessed when a project is open in Android Studio.